 Gender is a social construct, meaning that gender is not a natural or biological certainty related to one’s assigned sex, but rather is a set of expectations and assumptions that are the result of our interpretation of bodily difference.
 This interpretation can, and does, change, meaning that throughout the course of history what is meant by “gender” and what expectations and norms are linked to bodies, frequently gendered as woman and man, are also subject to change over time.
 Therefore, any investigation of gender in Milwaukee and its metropolitan area requires explication and investigation of how people learn, adopt, accept, reject, and change their own assigned sex and gender identities and impose standards of gender norms within families, organizations, and communities.
 Future scholarly analysis and activism will once again reinterpret gender relationships in Milwaukee and its immediate surrounds, and this essay has emphasized the necessity of that further investigation.

 - ^ Kristine Miranna and Alma Young, “Introduction,” in Gendering the City: Women, Boundaries, and Visions of Urban Life, eds.
 Kristine Miranne and Alma Young (Lanham, Maryland: Rowman and Littlefield, 2000), 1.
+This entry was posted on October 7, 2019 and revised on November 7, 2019.

 - ^ Daphne Spain, Constructive Feminism: Women’s Spaces and Women’s Rights in the American City (Ithaca, NY: Cornell University Press, 2016).